felixlopz/hubrise-test-task/content/apps/aquila/en/connect-hubrise.md

 ## Connect to Locations

-A distinct ID needs to be added in order to distinguish between each Point of Sale.
+To distinguish between each Point of Sake, a unique identifier for the location needs to be added.
 It can be done in the following way:

 1. Login to your Aquila back office.
 1. Select **Point de vente** from the left navigation panel.
 1. Click on the point of sale you want to connect?
 1. Fill in the HubRise unique identifier for the Location the **ID HubRise** input field.
 For example **wg8tl-1** indicates the HubRise Account **wg8tl**, and **-1** the Location on the account.
-For more information, see HubRise [Locations](/docs/#locations/).
+For more information, see HubRise [Locations](/docs/locations/).